equalitie/BotHound/README.md

 The first argument of this function is an array of indexes of the 3 features to display at the scatter plot.
 Note that these are the indexes in the array of uncommented features from the "Configuration" chapter.
 If you have more than 3 uncommented features, choose different indexes and re-execute plot3() cell.

 * Choose your features carefully.
-It's always better to experiment and play with different features subsets (uncommented in "Configuration" chapter).
+It is always better to experiment and play with different features subsets (uncommented in "Configuration" chapter).
 Clustering is very sensitive to feature selection.
 Different attacks might have different distinguishable features.
 If you change your features selection in "Configuration" chapter, you must re-execute the "Configuration", "Load Data", and "Clustering" chapters.

 * Double clustering.
 In some cases DBSCAN clustering is not good enough.
 The suspected cluster might have a weird shape and even contain two different botnets.
-In order to further divide such a cluster you can use the second iteration, which we call "Double Clustering".
+In order to further divide such a cluster, you can use the second iteration, which we call "Double Clustering".
 You should choose the target cluster after the first clustering, as well as the number of clusters for K-Means clustering algorithm.
 The second cell in this chapter is the same plot3() function which displays a 3D scatter plot of double clustering.

 ```python
 plot3([0,1,3], X2, clusters2, [])
 ```
-Note, that you should use X2 and clusters2 arguments.
+Note that you should use X2 and clusters2 arguments.

 ## Attack saving
 * Choose your attack ID(s).